allpassportstamps/allpassportstamps.github.io/_posts/2022-10-21-Chile-Beacon-of-LATAM.md

 ![Chile Flag]({{site.baseurl}}/assets/img/flags/4x3/cl.svg){:height="36px" width="36px"} Chile \| Country 13 \| 8 day \|

->Don't worry about the picture.
-It's not a violent protest.
+>It's not a violent protest.
 Just everyone celebrating a local soccer team's latest win on a Sunday night.

 I arrived in Santiago, having connected through Mexico.
 I would be spending the next week and a half in this wonderful South American country.